taxonomicallyinformedannotation/tima/README.md

 ```
 Once installed, you are ready to go through our [documentation](https://taxonomicallyinformedannotation.github.io/tima-r/articles/), with the major steps detailed.

-In case you do not have your data ready, you can obtain some example data using:
+In case you do not have your data ready, you can obtain some example data (set of 8,000 spectra) using:

 ```
+Rscript inst/scripts/get_example_spectra.R
+Rscript inst/scripts/get_example_features.R
+Rscript inst/scripts/get_example_metadata.R
-Rscript inst/scripts/get_gnps_tables.R
+# Rscript inst/scripts/get_example_sirius.R
 ```

 Once you are done, you can open a small GUI to adapt your parameters and launch your job: